 A decree confirming a sale may not be issued until five days after the date the report of sale is filed.
 Tex.
 Prob.
 Code Ann. § 834.
 The appointment of a guardian in another jurisdiction does not give the guardian any authority over a ward's estate in Texas.
 American Surety Co. v.
 Fitzgerald, 36 S.W.2d 1104 (Tex.
 Civ.
 App.-Dallas 1931, writ ref'd).
 A foreign guardian may be appointed by a Texas court, without notice or citation, in the manner prescribed by Tex.
 Prob.
 Code Ann. § 881.

+The statutes governing guardianships were extensively modified effective September 1, 1993.
 Thus, when reviewing more recent sales by guardians, examiners should be cautious in relying upon court decisions based upon the law that existed prior to that date.
 Like the current statutes, prior law required that the guardian be duly appointed and acting and required court orders authorizing and approving the sale.
 An examiner encountering a guardian's sale made under earlier statutes must verify compliance with those statutes.

+CHAPTER XI

-CHAPTER XI DECEDENTS' ESTATES
+DECEDENTS' ESTATES